17. Allergy season has lengthened

 20. More global precipitation

-More water vapor in the atmosphere as a result of global warming has led to an 8.5% increase in annual daily precipitation worldwide since 1900.
+More water vapor in the atmosphere as a result of global warming has led to an 8.5% increase in global precipitation since 1900.

 21. More precipitation in the US